 A fair word of warning: If you’re wondering how to get a medical marijuana card in Ohio, don’t get your hopes up too “high” (pun intended) just yet – it does not seem like it is going to be a super-duper easy process.
 While there has been a ton of legal information released by the state, there are still A LOT of kinks that need to be worked out, and a lot of questions that need to be answered.

 Also, be aware that Ohio has not yet started issuing official MMJ ID cards yet.
-This is expected to start taking place in September 2018, and all cards will be issued through the State of Ohio Board of Pharmacy.
+This is expected to start taking place in September 2018, and all cards will be issued through the State of Ohio Board of Pharmacy. *(July 2018 update: The anticipated September 8 start date for the program has been delayed until further notice, due to a number of legal complications).

 Need a Medical Marijuana Card?
 Let us help by Starting Here